 Hunter Hunter Ending, Explained

-Shawn Linden’s (‘Nobody’) third directorial venture, ‘Hunter Hunter’, unfolds in a purposefully uneven pace.
+Shawn Linden’s (‘Nobody’) third directorial venture, ‘Hunter Hunter’, unfolds at a purposefully uneven pace.
 It shifts back and forth between the monotony and quietness of life in the backwoods for the Mersault family and the immediate dangers they face from the threats lurking beyond their doors.
-However, a sense of an all-encompassing dread has an unrelenting hold on every scene of the film, and its repressive effect remains with the audiences long after the film is over.
+However, a sense of an all-encompassing dread has an unrelenting hold on every scene of the film, and its repressive effect remains with the audience long after the film is over.

 The film doesn’t pursue the conventional tropes of a horror thriller.
 Instead, it focuses on atmospheric and visceral terror.
 It is a profoundly tragic story that showcases the mistakes that different family members make at different times that ultimately lead to a sensational and disturbing climax.
 SPOILERS AHEAD.